 But that could be you.

-By hiring the right PR firm—a team specialized in health care media relations—you could be the one appearing on “Good Morning America” or in the pages of Elle.com
+By hiring the right PR firm—a team specialized in health care marketing and media relations—you could be the one appearing on “Good Morning America” or in the pages of Elle.com

-Today, we’re pulling back the curtain to reveal the inner workings of public relations in healthcare.request a consultation
+Today, we’re pulling back the curtain to reveal the inner workings of public relations in the healthcare industry.

 What is the Role of Public Relations in Healthcare?